piotrmurach/tty-option/README.md

 cmd.run
 ```

-Will produce:
+This would result in the following help display:

 ```
 foobar CLI

-Usage: foobar [OPTIONS] [ENVIRONMENT] BAR [BAZ=BAZ]
+Usage: foobar [OPTIONS] [ENVIRONMENT] FOO [BAR=BAR]

-Some foobar description
+CLI description

 Arguments:
-  BAR  Some argument description
+  FOO  Argument description

 Keywords:
-  BAZ=BAZ  Some keyword description
+  BAR=BAR  Keyword description

 Options:
+      --baz   Option description
   -h, --help  Print usage

-Envrionment:
-  FUM  Some env description
+Environment:
+  QUX  Environment description

 Examples:
-  Some example
+  Example usage

 Run --help to see more info
 ```

 #### 2.9.1 sections

-It is possible to change the usage content by passing a block to `help`.
-The `help` method yields an object that contains all the sections and provides a hash-like access to each of its sections.
+Pass a block to the `help` method to change generated usage information.
+The block accepts a single argument, a `TTY::Option::Sections` object.
+This object provides hash-like access to each named part of the help display.

-The following are the names for all supported sections:
+The following are the names of all supported sections ordered by help display
+from top to bottom:

 * `:header`
 * `:banner`